KarenWon9/WRO-FI-Team-Spark/README.md

             readDistance(currentPosition); // Update 'currentPosition'
           }
           turnLeft(); // Turn to the left
-          moveCM(40, 1, MAXSPEED); // Move the robot 40 cm forward to a higher speed. do {
+          moveCM(40, 1, MAXSPEED); // Move the robot 40 cm forward at the highest speed. do {
             followLine(MAXSPEED); // Follow the inner walls to high speed readDistance(currentPosition); // Update 'currentPosition'